symbioticMe/hack-n-lead-2019/README.md

 ## Repository structure

 - clean_code: notebooks with the final code producing important results
-- notebooks: notebooks which are not included in final result
+- notebooks: exploritary notebooks which are not included in final result
+- laundrywomen_presentation: our pitch presentation

 ===